serval-uni-lu/sherlock.replication/README.md

 ### Run
 - Java version : `8 Update 2xx` with `JAVA_HOME` environment variable set and pointing to the JDK
 - Apache Maven verison : 3.6.3
-- Gzoltar sherlock version maven plugin version 1.7.3-SHERLOCk on local maven repository (i.e. installation procedure described bellow)
+- Gzoltar version maven plugin version 1.7.3-SHERLOCk on local maven repository (i.e. installation procedure described bellow)

-### Gzoltar-sherlock plugin instalation
+### Gzoltar plugin installation

 To be able to specify flaky tests during gzoltar report generation we have modified the existing code to allow the specification of such failing tests.
-The code is provided as a maven project in th `sherlock-gzoltar-plugin` folder.
+The code is provided as a maven project in th `gzoltar-plugin` folder.
-To install the plugin please use the following command at the root of the `sherlock-gzoltar-plugin` directory.
+To install the plugin please use the following command at the root of the `gzoltar-plugin` directory.

 ``mvn clean install -DskipTests``